 If processors wish to use a ‘milk supply handbook’ as part of their milk supply agreement, the ACCC considers this practice is likely to comply with single document requirement in the Code if:

-- a copy of the relevant handbook is annexed or attached as part of the written agreement or written record of a verbal agreement
+- a copy of the relevant handbook is annexed or attached as part of the written agreement or written record of a verbal agreement, such as being included in an email from the processor to the farmer containing a copy of the executed agreement.

 If a milk supply agreement incorporates a milk supply handbook in this way, that milk supply handbook can only be varied in accordance with the Code and the terms of the agreement.
 This means that, if a processor publishes an updated or new milk supply handbook on its website, farmers with existing milk supply agreements will not be affected.